 It has been told many times: the then captain of the police José Alberto Álvarez López approached Silvio to ask him to give a concert in La Corbata, a poor and marginal neighborhood on the outskirts of Havana, and Silvio agreed.
-The experience of the concert marked him in such a way that he began to glimpse a path, that if he could not solve the economic problems of a place at least he could change the face for a day.
-The rest is history; eight years and 100 concerts later, the "endless tour", as the musician himself has called it, is one of the artistic and intervention events in the most beautiful vulnerable communities of our country (and a little further if we count the free concerts that they have taken place outside Cuba, in Buenos Aires and Madrid).
+The experience of the concert marked him in such a way that he began to glimpse a path, that if he could not solve the economic problems of a place at least he could change its face for a day.
+The rest is history; eight years and 100 concerts later, the "endless tour", as the musician himself has called it, is one of the most beautiful artistic and intervention events in the vulnerable communities of our country (and a little further if we count the free concerts that have taken place outside Cuba, in Buenos Aires and Madrid).

-Doing any concert involves a logistical deployment that viewers are almost never aware of; Doing an outdoor concert in an area not designed for it is even more complicated, and doing it another 99 times is a real madness.
+Doing any concert involves a logistical deployment that viewers are almost never aware of; doing an outdoor concert in an area not designed for it is even more complicated, and doing it another 99 times is a real madness.

 In their beginnings they arrived at the neighborhoods by recommendations of the then existing Office of Prevention of the National Revolutionary Police, but at present the destinies are defined by multiple routes - neighbors of the area that request it, places that the own team is finding, recommendations from friends, acquaintances and fans, who even from outside Cuba pass the data of disadvantaged neighborhoods.

 Apart from perseverance, if something distinguishes the tour is the interest to truly reach the neighborhood, to leave comfort zones and usual places to invade the homeland of people who almost never have the opportunity to go to a theater to watch a show.
 Often, arriving at these places is to put a cross in blank spaces of maps that do not pick up streets or buildings that despite everything are there, like mirages or invasions of parallel universes.